-observable1 [str] Expression for the first observable to be histogrammed.
-The str will be parsed by Python's eval() function and can use the names of the observables in the Mad-Miner files.

-nbins1 [int] Number of bins along the first axis in the histogram, excluding overflow bins.

-observable2 [str] Expression for the first observable to be histogrammed.
-The str will be parsed by Python's eval() function and can use the names of the observables in the Mad-Miner files.

-nbins2 [int] Number of bins along the first axis in the histogram, excluding overflow bins.

-histrange1 [tuple of float or None, optional] Minimum and maximum value of the first axis of the histogram in the form (min, max).
+- observable1 [str] Expression for the first observable to be histogrammed.
+The str will be parsed by Python's eval() function and can use the names of the observables in the Mad-Miner files. - bins1 [int or ndarray] If int: number of bins along the first axis in the histogram in the histogram, excluding overflow bins.
+Otherwise, defines the bin boundaries along the first axis in the histogram (excluding overflow bins). - observable2 [str] Expression for the first observable to be histogrammed.
+The str will be parsed by Python's eval() function and can use the names of the observables in the Mad-Miner files. - bins2 [int or ndarray] If int: number of bins along the second axis in the histogram in the histogram, excluding overflow bins.
+Otherwise, defines the bin boundaries along the second axis in the histogram (excluding overflow bins). - histrange1 [tuple of float or None, optional] Minimum and maximum value of the first axis of the histogram in the form (min, max).
 Overflow bins are always added.
 If None, variable-width bins with equal cross section are constructed automatically.
-Default value: None.

-histrange2 [tuple of float or None, optional] Minimum and maximum value of the first axis of the histogram in the form (min, max).
+Default value: None. - histrange2 [tuple of float or None, optional] Minimum and maximum value of the first axis of the histogram in the form (min, max).
 Overflow bins are always added.
 If None, variable-width bins with equal cross section are constructed automatically.
-Default value: None.

-cuts [None or list of str, optional] Cuts.
+Default value: None. - cuts [None or list of str, optional] Cuts.
 Each entry is a parseable Python expression that returns a bool (True if the event should pass a cut, False otherwise).
-Default value: None.

-efficiency_functions [list of str or None] Efficiencies.
+Default value: None. - efficiency_functions [list of str or None] Efficiencies.
 Each entry is a parseable Python expression that returns a float for the efficiency of one component.
-Default value: None.

-n_events_dynamic_binning [int or None, optional] Number of events used to calculate the dynamic binning (if histrange is None).
+Default value: None. - n_events_dynamic_binning [int or None, optional] Number of events used to calculate the dynamic binning (if histrange is None).
 If None, all events are used.
 Note that these events are not shuffled, so if the events in the MadMiner file are sorted, using a value different from None can cause issues.
 Default value: None.